panzerdp/dmitripavlutin.com/content/posts/111-javascript-callback/index.md

 Having a person's name, how can you create a message to greet the person?

-The simplest, yet not the most reusable, is to use 2 variables.
+The simplest (yet not the most reusable) way is to use 2 variables.
 One variable contains the person's `name`, the other variable the constructed `message`:

 ```javascript